numbered-works/numbered-works.github.io/_drafts/big-bone.md

 One referee, one or more players, pencil, paper, one giant foam d12 from Kmart, picnic blanket.

 ## Create a Character

+1. Goblin
+2. Human
+3. Werewolf
+4. Rat
+5. Vampire
+6. Elf
+7. Ghoul
+8. Giant
+9. Fairy
+10. Beast
+11. Fish Person
+12. Troll

+1. Sneak (Dagger, Lockpicks, Hacksaw, Marbles) (STR 0, DEX 2, WIL 1)
+2. Thief (Sword, Crowbar, Sack, Acid) (STR 0, DEX 2, WIL 1)
+3. Mage (Club, 10 foot pole, Spell) (STR 0, DEX 1, WIL 2)
+4. Brawler (Warhammer, Shield, Knife, Chain) (STR 2, DEX 0, WIL 1)
+5. Ranger (Axe, Fishing Net, Shovel, Knife ) (STR 2, DEX 0, WIL 1)
+6. Druid (Bow, 50 foot rope, Medicine, Spell)
+7. Sorceror (Mace, Iron Spike, Spell)
+8. Assassin (Crossbow, Dagger, Poison, )
+9. Tinker (Slingshot, Glue, Hammer, Chalk) (STR 0, DEX 2, WIL 1)
+10. Conjurer (Chain, Spell)
+11. Sovereign (Sceptre, Shield, Steel Mirror, Flask)
+12. Cultist (Grease, Spell,)

 1. Name your character.
 2. Health Points are 6.
 3. Distribute 3 points between these abilities:
    * **Strength:** power, stamina, physical resilience.
    * **Dexterity:** speed, agility, precision.
    * **Will:** charisma, perception, willpower.
-4. As well as individual items, an expedition always has basic climbing, lighting, and camping equipment.
-Choose 6 of the following additional things to carry:
+4. As well as individual items, an expedition always has rations and basic lighting and camping equipment.

-   * Light Weapon (1 hand) (axe, dagger, club, mace, short sword, etc)
-   * Heavy Weapon (2 hand) (spear, long sword, warhammer, etc)
-   * Ranged Weapon (2 hand)(bow, crossbow, slingshot, etc)
-   * Shield
-   * Hammer
-   * Steel mirror
-   * Grease
-   * Flask
-   * Marbles
-   * Chalk
-   * Iron spike
-   * Glue
-   * 10 foot pole
-   * Lockpicks (3)
-   * Poison
-   * Acid
-   * Medicine (3)
-   * Fishing net
-   * Crowbar
-   * Chalk
-   * Shovel
-   * Hacksaw
-   * Chain
-   * Gunpowder
+## Difficulty Scores
+Easy     7
+Moderate 9
+Hard    11

 ## Danger Roll
 When possible, a PC’s actions should be resolved by its player describing what the character does.
-When an action is risky, a player rolls 1d12 and adds the score from their relevant ability and path.
-If the total is 9 or more the action is successful.
+When an action is risky, a player rolls 1d12 and adds the score from their relevant ability.
+If the total is more than the action's Difficulty Score, the action is successful.
 If not, the referee describes how it goes wrong.

 ## Combat